 Does the website’s taxonomy reflect the way a shopper decides on a purchase?
-Can your products be found in the correct place, if the shopper searches using a menu?
-You have the opportunity to influence the retailer if you have insights that delivers a shopper based taxonomy.
+Can your products be found in the correct place if the shopper searches using a menu?
+You have the opportunity to influence the retailer if you have insights that deliver a shopper based taxonomy.
 A shopper decision tree influences the website taxonomy.

 Is your product tagged to the correct categories and shelves?
 Can your product be tagged to multiple categories?

 Promotions can drive incremental purchase and convert interest into purchase.
 Remember to include online in any strategic shopper marketing activity, using the optimum mechanics to change shopper behaviour.

 What promotions run in this channel for the total channel, for your category, by your competitors?
 What can you learn?
 What promotions do you do?
 Which ones work well for you, short term / long term?
 Which promotions change shopper behaviour as required?
 What are the opportunities for cross-selling?

 Have you tried any of the media options available, e.g. banner ads etc.?
 What effect do they have?
 Is this type of activity the norm for your category?
 Ensure any ads are consistent with brand/marketing activation, with a clear call to action.

 What promotions have you seen in other retailers?
 Even in non-competitor retailers?
 What can you learn?
 Use test and learn to validate what works for you.

 If your product is an ingredient, get involved with menus, particularly if the website has the functionality where the ingredients for a meal can be added to the shopping cart.
 This is a great opportunity for add-on sales and a good way into favourites.
 Ensure any demand that is driven by a feature of this type is covered by stock availability.